wp-plugins/google-analytics-track-outbound-links/readme.txt

 == Frequently Asked Questions ==

+= Why are my links not showing in Google Analytics? = Sometimes with Google Analytics events can take up to 24 hours to show in the reports.

+= How can I test to see if the plugin is working in real time? = View the Console in your browser's web development tools.
+After an outbound link is clicked, the Console will say: "Outbound: www.example.com"

 = Do I need to add a goal in Google Analytics? =
 No, that is optional.